LuHUANG01/Movix/README.md

-# MovieSeek
+# Movix
-MovieSeek is a movie search and favorites application built with React and Vite.
+Movix is a movie search and favorites application built with React and Vite.
 Users can search for movies, view movie details, and add movies to their favorites list.
 ## Main Features
 **Movie Search:**  Users can search for movies by entering keywords.
 **Popular Movies:** The app displays popular movies on startup.